“I Feel Empty” -- 4-Easy Steps To Get Started With Depression Therapy Online

 Chronic Mental Illness Statistics And Facts

 The benefits of the federal parity act of 2008 for mental health sufferers include providing mandatory provisions for behavioral health care services like counseling, online therapy, and other behavioral health services.
-The act makes it easier for people to gain access to insurance plans that cover their full range of wellness needs, including their mental health.
+The act makes it easier for people to gain access once plans covering their full range of wellness needs, including their mental health.

 Consider the national average of therapy costs, which is $65.00 - $200.00 per session.
 Services like BetterHelp offer weekly subscription-based therapy plans for a fraction of the cost of the national average.
 BetterHelp costs start between $40.00 - $70.00 a week and provide access to unlimited therapy options.
 Higher-priced in-office therapy sessions only provide one instance of service for the price.